Navigation

 Bribery and corruption

 In February 2020, IUMI co-sponsored a paper to the IMO with a proposal to develop a guidance to address bribery and corruption in the maritime sector.
 A key objective in this work should be to align actions in the maritime sector with the UN Convention against Corruption (UNCAC).
 The Facilitation Committee (FAL 44) established in October 2020 a Correspondence Group on “Guidance to Address Maritime Corruption” under the coordination of the Marshall Islands.
-The group’s primary aim is to develop draft guidance to implement anti-bribery and anti-corruption practices and is still ongoing.
+The group’s primary aim is to develop draft guidance to implement anti-bribery and anti-corruption practices.
 Members of the Group suggested that the high-level interests should be:

 1. integrity and the willingness to work towards eradication of corruption in accordance with the United Nations Convention against Corruption;